 Jorge took on positions in some of the city’s most prestigious restaurants, including Le Cirque, Annisa and One If By Land, working with industry leaders Danny Meyer, David Friedman and Simon Oren.
 As he worked, his responsibility grew into leadership roles.
 During this time Jorge obtained certification from the International Wine Center, and completed the New School’s Restaurant Management course; he realized he wanted to own his own restaurant.

-He, Cliff and Chef Mario operate The Black Ant, which opened in the East Village in May 2014.
+Under the newly formed banner of Handshake Hospitality , he and Chef Mario operate The Black Ant, which opened in the East Village in May 2014.
 Here, the menu is Contemporary Mexican, with a component of ants, chapulines and other insect ingredients, bringing the international culinary commonplace to New York’s diners.
-Some of Guzman’s cocktails incorporate insects in ant salt rims, for example—not as a novelty, but as a truly serious culinary element.
+Some of Guzman’s cocktails incorporate insects in ant salt rims, for example not as a novelty, but as a truly serious culinary element.